 After FYP–Science, you can go on to a dedicated science degree at Dalhousie.
 If you want to continue to study humanities alongside the sciences, in addition to the many offerings of Dalhousie’s Faculty of Arts and Social Sciences, King’s Honours Programmes are particularly suited to integrating your science studies with the humanities.

 You can pursue a Bachelor of Music degree that incorporates the Foundation Year Programme into the first-year curriculum.
 FYP counts for four of your five first year credits with a preparatory music credit rounding out your course load.
 After FYP, as you progress into 2nd year you will take classes at King’s and at Dalhousie’s Fountain School of Performing Arts.

-King’s offers two master’s degrees in partnership with Dalhousie:
+King’s offers these degrees in partnership with Dalhousie:

 Whatever area of study you choose, there are nearly limitless options to make the degree your own.
 Any major, honours, or minor program in our shared faculties is available to King’s students.
 Pursue a unique and truly interdisciplinary course of study by exploring degree options in the Faculty of Arts & Social Sciences and Faculty of Science.

 Dalhousie is a mere 30 second walk from King’s campus.
 In addition to the amenities on our campus, as a King’s student you also have access to almost all of Dalhousie’s facilities, services and supports, from on-campus recreation options, to libraries, to academic support.

 Founded in 1789 and 1818 respectively, King’s and Dalhousie are among the oldest universities in Canada.
 King’s original campus was located in Windsor, Nova Scotia, where it remained for 131 years.
 Alexander Croke, an aristocrat whose estate “Studley” is the modern-day location of King’s and Dalhousie campuses, served on the original King’s Board of Governors.